Aller au contenu

 • Strong brand recognition and premium image

-• Available in many department stores
+• Available across department stores worldwide

 Weaknesses:

-• Paid alterations at most retail locations
+• Alterations cost extra at most retail locations

 5. Zara